The Stable Boy: In Storybrooke

 A week before Kathryn Nolan's (Anastasia Griffith) disappearance and suspected murder, Mr. Gold (Robert Carlyle) and Regina Mills (Lana Parrilla) plot to frame Mary Margaret (Ginnifer Goodwin) for the crime.
 While Regina plays with the ring Daniel gave her while staring out the window, Mr. Gold asks her for a favor in getting District Attorney Albert Spencer to drop the battery charges against him, and in return he offers her an idea on how to inflict pain upon Mary Margaret.
 It also turns out that Mr. Gold and Regina know what happens to people when they try to leave town.
 When Regina asks how she can trust him, Mr. Gold truthfully responds that he always honors his agreements.

-A week later, Elsewhere, Emma Swan (Jennifer Morrison) comes out of the diner as David Nolan (Josh Dallas) catches up with her where he tries to apologize for saying that Mary Margret was guilty, but Emma informs him that she needs a miracle.
+A week later, Elsewhere, Emma Swan (Jennifer Morrison) comes out of the diner as David Nolan (Josh Dallas) catches up with her where he tries to apologize for saying that Mary Margaret was guilty, but Emma informs him that she needs a miracle.
 Back in the sheriff's office, Mary Margaret is woken by Regina, who offers her a chance to confess, but Mary Margaret stands by her innocence.
 Regina tells her that confession or not, she is leaving Storybrooke.
 Later that morning, Emma, Mr. Gold, and Mary Margaret talk about the upcoming case, where Mr. Gold suggest using their most valuable asset, Mary Margaret herself.
 Sidney Glass (Giancarlo Esposito) then arrives to say that he can’t find anything on Regina.
 Mary Margaret says she will talk to the district attorney, knowing she has nothing to hide.
 Unfortunately Regina shows up with Albert Spencer (Alan Dale), the DA and King George's Storybrooke counterpart.
 He then badgers Mary Margaret during questioning, eventually goading Mary Margaret into admitting she wanted Kathryn gone.
 Not pleased with Spencer's hostility, Mr. Gold ends the questioning early.